Lance-Corporal Thomas William Spurr, 858, Australian Infantry, A.I.F., 15th Battalion, 'F' Company

 The family of this casualty have provided documentary evidence indicating that although he chose to sign up and serve as Thomas Stephens, his family name was Spurr.

-2. Private correspondence with Mrs. Angela Slack, Thomas Spurr's Great Niece.
+2. Private correspondence with Mrs. Angela Slack, Thomas Spurr's Great Niece who has provided much of the detail of Thomas Spurr's Army service.